umerijaz/TAXAassign/README.md

 ### Installing BioSQL

 Download BioSQL from http://biosql.org/DIST/biosql-1.0.1.tar.gz.
 Once the software is installed, setup a database and import the BioSQL schema.
-The following command line should create a new database on your own computer called bioseqdb, belonging to the root user account:
+The following command line should create a database called bioseqdb on your computer belonging to the root user account:
 ```
 mysqladmin -u root create bioseqdb
 ```